shannongsr/OD-SAMGC/README.md

 # OD-SAMGC

+OD-SAMGC is a unified framework designed for fruit semantic segmentation, with a particular focus on coffee-fruit segmentation in natural orchard environments.
+The system combines object-detection-guided high-quality mask generation using SAM2 and advanced refinement strategies, together with an enhanced YOLOv13 derivative to improve detection performance.

+This framework serves as a front-end image-processing module for robotic harvesting, providing precise instance segmentation that supports downstream tasks such as target localization, grasp planning, and ripeness assessment.

 This repository contains two main components:

 1. **SAM+GrabCut Segmentation Pipeline (SAMGC)** — a set of advanced SAM2 prompting and mask‑refinement scripts.